BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 !enc(106, ["Fishing"], ["Super"])

 Head to Sheridan Village in the past, then cut down the pink sapling in front of the village.
 Make your way back to the present.
 Head over to Route 2.
 Just to the left of the waterfall, you'll find a Rift in space-time.
-Head on in, why not.
+Head on in; why not!

 !enc(474, ["Grass", "Fishing", "Surfing"])

 Grab the *Dusk Stone* and hidden *Rare Candy* and *Blue Shard*.

-**ZCell 125: Route Z**
+**ZCell 125: Route Z (Nighttime Only)**

 !img("zcell125.png")